 What is an authorized user?

-An authorized user is a person who is authorized to use someone else’s credit account.
+An authorized user is someone authorized to use another person’s credit account.
 When you become an authorized user, you receive a credit card that is connected to the primary cardholder’s line of credit.
-Any purchases you make on your authorized user credit card become part of the primary cardholder’s credit card balance, and the primary cardholder is responsible for making on-time payments against that balance.
+Any purchases you make on your card become part of the primary cardholder’s credit card balance and the primary cardholder is responsible for making on-time payments against that balance.

 How to add an authorized user

 The process to add an authorized user depends on the specific credit card.
 In some cases, the primary cardholder may be able to add an authorized user online or through their bank’s mobile app.
 In other cases, they may have to give the bank a call.
 It’s also possible to add an authorized user when you open a new credit card account.
 You’ll need to provide information including the user’s name, birthday, and Social Security number.

 How to remove an authorized user